Why Lead Reactivation Is Important for Your Business (And What It's Costing You to Ignore It)

 Lead generation acquires new contacts who have never heard of your business.
 Lead reactivation works the contacts you already paid to acquire.
 The key difference is cost and conversion rate: reactivation costs 5 to 10x less per contact and converts at 2 to 3x the rate of cold outreach because the prospect already knows who you are.

-How long should a lead sit before it's considered dormant?
+How long should a lead sit before it is considered dormant?

 Most service businesses consider a lead dormant after 30 to 90 days of no engagement.
 The right window depends on your average sales cycle.
 A home services lead may go cold in 30 days; a legal or financial services lead might take 90 days.
 The key is to define the threshold and build a reactivation sequence that triggers automatically once a contact crosses it.